CESNET/ipfixcol2/src/plugins/output/json/README.rst

 :``ignoreUnknown``:
     Skip unknown Information Elements (i.e. record fields with unknown name and data type).
-    If disabled, data of unknown elements are formatted as unsigned integer (the size of the field ≤ 8 bytes) or binary values. [values: true/false, default: true]
+    If disabled, data of unknown elements are formatted as unsigned integer or hexadecimal values.
+    For more information, see ``octetArrayAsUint`` option. [values: true/false, default: true]

 :``ignoreOptions``:
     Skip non-flow records used for reporting metadata about IPFIX Exporting and Metering Processes